| An

 What do you

+both like and dislike about touring and why?
 The dislikes: Long drives, sh*tty food, sh*tty hotels, slinging gear,

 Crappy PA systems, drinking too much water the night before and having